-RD DE OF CONDUCT FOR THE WELFARE OF THE HORSE
+FOREWORD THE FEI CODE OF CONDUCT FOR THE WELFARE OF THE HORSE 6

-FART AND DURATION OF AN FEI EVENT
+OFFICIAL START AND DURATION OF AN FEI EVENT

+CHAPTER I GENERAL

-CHAPTER Article 1000 I GENERAL Principles
+Article 1000 Principles

 Article 1001 - Alterations To The Veterinary Regulations

-CHADTED II FEI VETERINARIANS 10

-Article 1002

-Article 1003 Categories Of FEI Veterinarians During Events 10

-Physical Th erapists 12

-CHAPTER Article 1004 III HEALTH AND HYGIENE

-Article 1005 Responsibilities Of Organising Committees 15

-Article 1006 Responsibilities Of Persons Responsible For Horses 16

-CHAPTER Article 1007 IV VETERINARY CONTROL AT INTERNATIONAL EVENTS

-Article 1008 Veterinary Commissions At Official International Events, Cup Finals, Championships And Games 18

-Article 1009 Responsibilities Of Veterinary Commissions/Delegates 19

-Article 1010 Horse Passports And Passport Control 21

-Article 1011 Veterinary Examinations And Horse Inspections 22

-1 2 General Comments

-2 3.
-Horse Inspections

-5. 6 Requirements for Horse Inspections 24

-7 Procedure of the Horse Inspection

-8 Discipline Specific Particularities

-9 Article 1012 Veterinary Examinations and Horse Inspections in Endurance and Eventing

-CHARTER

-MEDICATI VI SAMPLING PROCEDURE AND ANALYSIS GUIDELINES FOR DOPING AND ON CONTROL 32

-Article 1014 Introduction 32

-Article 1015 Identification Of Horses 32

-Article 1016

-Article 1017

-Article 1018 Protocol For Sampling

-Article 1019 Urine and Blood Collection 34

-Article 1020 ·

-Article 1021

-Article 1022 Guidelines For Analysis Under The Equine Anti-Doping And Controlled Medication Regulations 35

-Article 1023 ·

-Article 1024 Desensitised And Hypersensitised Limbs 36

-Article 1025 Elective Testing 36

-CHAPTER VII TREATMENT OF HORSES WHILE UNDER FEI REGULATIONS 37

-Article 1026
+CHAPTER II FEI VETERINARIANS

+Article 1003 Categories Of FEI Veterinarians During Events 13

+2. Physical Therapists and Operators of Therapeutic machines approved Delegate (page 15) by the Veterinary Commission/

+CHAPTER III HEALTH AND HYGIENE

+Article 1005 Responsibilities Of Organising Committees 17

+Article 1006 Responsibilities Of Persons Responsible For Horses 18

+CHAPTER IV VETERINARY CONTROL AT INTERNATIONAL EVENTS Article 1007 Veterinary Delegates At International And National Events

+Article 1008 Veterinary Commissions At Official International Events, Cup Finals, Championships And Games20

+5. The Foreign Veterinary Delegate, as a member of the Veterinary C report to the FEI Veterinary Department within 15 days of the conclusion of completed in English.
+Article 1009 Responsibilities Of Veterinary Commission Commission, is required to send a the Event.
+This report must be

+Article 1010 Horse Passports And Passport Control 23

+Article 1011 Veterinary Examinations And Horse Inspections 24

+1 General Comments

+2 Veterinary Examinations

+5. Requirements for Horse Inspections 26

+6. Horse Inspection Protocol according to the Sport Rules for tl 7.
+Procedure of the Horse Inspection

+8 Discipline Specific Particularities 29

+9 Veterinary Examinations and Horse Inspections in Endurance Article 1012 Special Arrangements For Eventing, Driving And Endurance

+CHAPTER VI SAMPLING PROCEDURE AND ANALYSIS GUIDELINES FOR DOPING AND

+MEDICATION CONTROL

+Article 1014 Introduction

+Article 1015 Identification Of Horses 34

+Article 1016 Selection Of Horses

+Article 1017 Timing Of Sample Collection

+Article 1018 Protocol For Sampling 35

+Article 1019 Urine and Blood Collection

+Article 1020 Treatment Of Samples 36

+Article 1020 Treatment Of Samples 36

+· 36

+Article 1021 Approved Laboratories

+Article 1021 Approved Laboratories 36